TaiSakuma/altdphi/README.md

 # altdphi
-A Python library for calculating alternative angular variables to Delta phi in SUSY searches at LHC
+A Python library for calculating alternative angular variables to Δφ in SUSY searches at LHC

 ## Install